Escape the cold and learn more about New Zealand’s history on a visit to one of these fascinating museums around New Zealand.

 Located in the capacious building that was once Feilding’s Feltex carpet factory, the Coachhouse Museum is home to the largest collection of horse-drawn transport in the Southern Hemisphere.
 There’s also an impressive collection of iconic green and yellow John Deere farm equipment that has drawn tourists from as far afield as the USA.
 A dedicated team of volunteers work behind the scenes to create exhibits, industriously crafting native bush and wildlife out of plaster and plastic and various recycled materials.

-12. WOW and Classic Car Museum, Nelson
+12. Classic Car Museum, Nelson

-13. Te Awahou Niuewe Stroom
+13. Te Awahou Nieuwe Stroom

-Te Awahou Niuewe Stroom in Foxton is the only tri-lingual cultural institution in New Zealand, with interpretative signage throughout the museum and gallery in English, Māori and Dutch.
+Te Awahou Nieuwe Stroom in Foxton is the only tri-lingual cultural institution in New Zealand, with interpretative signage throughout the museum and gallery in English, Māori and Dutch.
 The Dutch connection with New Zealand all began with Abel Tasman, way back in 1642.
 However, in the early 20th century many Dutch immigrants were forced to spread out around the country so they integrated with New Zealand society and didn’t congregate in one region.
-Part of the purpose of Te Awahou Niuewe Stroom is as a Dutch connection centre, designed to bring these disparate communities back together.
+Part of the purpose of Te Awahou Nieuwe Stroom is as a Dutch connection centre, designed to bring these disparate communities back together.
 The museum is created to appeal to all ages, with exhibits at different levels for children to discover.
 There are doors to open, Dutch spices to smell, things to touch – a full multi-sensory experience.